Transportation

 June 10, 2021

-On June 10, 2021, three wheelchair users and the IMAGE Center of Maryland filed a class action lawsuit alleging widespread and ongoing violations of federal accessibility requirements by the City of Baltimore for its failure to properly install and maintain of curb ramps and sidewalks.
-These violations severely impact the ability of people with mobility … Continue reading » “Goodlaxson v.
+In June 2021, DRA along with Civil Rights Education and Enforcement Center (CREEC), Disability Rights Maryland (DRM), and Goldstein, Borgen, Dardarian & Ho, filed a lawsuit in federal court against the City of Baltimore for its failure to properly install and maintain curb ramps and sidewalks throughout the City that are accessible to and usable … Continue reading » “Goodlaxson v.
 Baltimore”

 May 7, 2020